wp-plugins/flyzoo/readme.txt

 **1) Create your account**

-1. Enter your email, choose a password and a username at http://www.flyzoo.co/signup?s=wow&t=12
+1. Enter your email, choose a password and a username at http://www.flyzoo.co/signup?s=pro&t=12
 2. Enter your website address, click next and get your Flyzoo Application ID

 **2) Install the Plugin**

 3. Install and activate the plugin from your WordPress Admin
-4. Click 'Settings' and then 'Flyzoo Live Chat for WP'
+4. Click on Flyzoo Live Chat on the main menu

-**3) Verify the Chat installation**

 5. Enter your Flyzoo Application ID
-6. Verify the chat installation from the [Dashboard >>](http://dashboard.flyzoo.co/?utm_source=wordpress&utm_medium=store&utm_campaign=wordpress)

 **Done!**